About

 Presently, he is quartermaker for sustainability at the Institute for computing and information sciences (iCIS), for both research as education.
 There he is setting up the Software Energy Lab to measure the energy consumption of software.
 On the education side, he is integrating sustainability in the curriculum of computing science.

-Regularly his work results in societal security research - he found errors in solid state drives of vendors making two thirds of the worldwide storage devices.
+Regularly his work results in societal impact.
+For example, he found errors in solid state drives of vendors making two thirds of the worldwide storage devices.
 This resulted in adjustments in the Windows operating system and storage devices itself.
 He designed a large system for privacy-friendly storage of medical research data, so that the impact of data breaches is minimized.

 He obtained his PhD from the Open University on assessing the sustainability of software, for which he developed new methods to analyze the energy consumption of software, memory, and correctness.